-The single-fiber CWDM MUX/DEMUX has a simplex line port (shown in the above picture), which is the biggest difference from the dual-fiber CWDM MUX/DEMUX on the appearance.
-There are also some single-fiber CWDM MUX/DEMUX are made with a duplex port.
-But only one port of this duplex port is in use, the other is usually marked with N/A. For instance, our FMU single-fiber CWDM MUX/DEMUX also uses this design.
+Normally, the single-fiber CWDM Mux Demux has only one simplex line port, which is the biggest difference from the dual-fiber CWDM Mux Demux on the appearance.
+However, there are also some single-fiber CWDM Mux Demux made with duplex ports.
+Since it is a single-fiber CWDM Mux Demux, only one port of the duplex ports is in use, the other is usually marked with N/A and is unavailable.
+For instance, FS FMU single-fiber CWDM Mux Demux uses such a design.

-The reason why single-fiber CWDM MUX/DEMUX can achieve dual way transmission is because it uses the CWDM wavelengths in a different way compared with the dual-fiber CWDM MUX/DEMUX.
-In dual-fiber CWDM network, each wavelength runs on two opposite directions.
-However, in single-fiber CWDM network, each wavelength just runs on one direction.
-In other works, if you want to build a dual way transmission link between two sites, you can use one wavelength over duplex fiber with dual-way CWDM MUX/DEMUX, or use two wavelengths (one for TX and the other for RX) over simplex fiber with single-fiber CWDM MUX/DEMUX.
+The single-fiber CWDM Mux Demux can achieve dual-way transmission like dual-fiber CWDM Mux Demux as well.
+In a bidirectional CWDM network, each wavelength runs in two opposite directions.
+While, in a single-fiber CWDM network, each wavelength just runs in one direction.
+In other words, if one want to build a dual-way transmission link between two sites, just use the same one wavelength over duplex fiber with dual-fiber CWDM Mux Demux, or use two wavelengths (one for TX and the other for RX) over simplex fiber with single-fiber CWDM Mux Demux.

-The above picture shows how CWDM wavelengths are used in a single-fiber CWDM network.
+The picture below shows how CWDM wavelengths are used in a single-fiber CWDM network.
 In this network, 16 wavelengths are used to support 8 pairs of dual-way transmission.
-On site A, there deployed an 8-channel single-fiber CWDM MUX/DEMUX using 8 wavelengths for transmitting and the other 8 wavelengths for received.
-On the opposite site B, also a single-fiber CWDM MUX/DEMUX is deployed.
+On site A, an 8-channel single-fiber CWDM Mux Demux is deployed using 8 wavelengths for signal transmitting and the other 8 wavelengths for receiving.
+On the opposite site B, another single-fiber CWDM Mux Demux is deployed.
 However, the wavelengths for TX and RX are reversed.
-For instance, a pair of dual-way signal uses 1270nm for TX and 1290nm for RX on site A, while use 1290nm for TX and 1270nm for RX on site B. This is how the single-fiber CWDM MUX/DEMUX achieving dual-way transmission.
+For instance, a pair of dual-way signals use 1270 nm for TX and 1290 nm for RX on site A, while use 1290 nm for TX and 1270 nm for RX on site B. This is how the single-fiber CWDM Mux Demux achieves dual-way transmission.

-Some might get confused about how to select the transceivers for single-fiber CWDM network as there are two different wavelengths on a duplex channel port.
-The selection for single-fiber CWDM MUX/DEMUX is mainly based on the wavelength for TX.
-Still take the above mentioned example, on site A 1270nm is used for TX, thus, a 1270nm CWDM fiber optic transceiver should be used.
-On site B, a 1290nm CWDM fiber optic transceiver should be used.
-The fiber optic transceivers used for single-fiber CWDM network are different on the two sites.
+Some might get confused about how to select the CWDM transceivers for single-fiber CWDM networks as there are two different wavelengths on a duplex channel port.
+The transceiver selection for single-fiber CWDM Mux Demux is mainly based on the wavelength for TX.
+The fiber optic transceivers used for single-fiber CWDM Mux and Demux are different on the two sites.

-The following picture shows how to build a 10G single-fiber CWDM network.
+The following picture shows how to build a 10G single fiber CWDM network.
 As clearly showed, all the wavelengths just go in one direction.
-CWDM SFP+ transceivers working on 1470nm, 1510nm, 1550nm and 1590nm are linked with the CWDM MUX/DEMUX on one side of the network.
-The other CWDM MUX/DEMUX deployed on the other end of the network is connected with CWDM SFP+ transceiver working on wavelengths of 1490nm, 1530nm, 1570nm, 1610nm.
+CWDM SFP transceivers working on 1470 nm, 1510 nm, 1550 nm and 1590 nm are linked with the CWDM Mux and Demux on one side of the network.
+The other CWDM Mux Demux deployed on the other end of the network is connected with CWDM SFP transceiver working on wavelengths of 1490 nm, 1530 nm, 1570 nm, 1610 nm.
 Thus, eight wavelengths are used for 4 pair dual-way transmission in this single-fiber CWDM network.